 Amboseli National Park

-The permanent Enkongo Narok and Olokenya Swamps, fed by subterranean streams that rise on the upper slopes of Kilimanjaro, are home to plentiful hippo and a wide range of aquatic birds, among them long-toed lapwing, painted snipe, great white pelican and grey crowned-crane.
+The permanent Enkongo Narok and Olokenya Swamps, fed by underground streams that rise on the upper slopes of Kilimanjaro, are home to plentiful hippos and a wide range of aquatic birds, among them long-toed lapwing, painted snipe, great white pelican, and grey crowned-crane.

 Another must-see landmark is Observation Hill, which offers panoramic views across a pretty lake towards Tanzania, with Kilimanjaro often visible at dusk and dawn.

 Amboseli’s most famous and entertaining mammalian residents are the subjects of the Amboseli Elephant Research Project, founded in 1975 by Dr. Cynthia Moss and retains detailed records of most births, deaths, and relationships within an extended community of around 50 families, whose range centers on the national park.